 What Durable Medical Equipment is Covered by Medicare?

 Durable Medical Equipment (DME) is reusable medical equipment that has been deemed medically necessary.
-Your doctor or Primary Care Provider (PCP) will determine your need for DME.
+Your doctor or health care provider will determine your need for DME.
 They will provide an assessment of your health, what equipment you can use, and what equipment can be used in your home.

 Medicare defines Durable Medical Equipment as equipment that is: